Interview with Dr Elias Kinab and Dr Talal Salem

 Question 4: With 300 days of sunshine in Lebanon, why aren’t photovoltaics more widely adopted yet?

-Elias: The cost of technology has decreased a lot, it is now considered affordable.
 The issue is that lack awareness of renewable energy and its importance.
 In Lebanon, they have widely adopted the solar thermal for domestic hot water but the PV technology is new and it’s more complicated.
 In addition, we need to have more incentives from the municipalities to get more awareness on the PV technology.

 Talal: There are several constraints preventing wider adoption of PV systems: technical and economical.
 Technically, the poor electricity infrastructure and the blackouts are a major obstacle to the dissipation.
 Economically, even though there are some incentives, people are still reluctant to spending a significant amount of money to install a system that they are still not familiar with.